Queensland cladding crisis updates

 It follows revelations 237 buildings have flammable cladding across the state.

-- Part 1: Buildings to be registered and for building owners to complete the combustible cladding checklist by 29 March.
+- Part 1: Buildings to be registered and for building owners to complete the combustible cladding checklist by 29 March 2019.

-- Part 2: The building industry professional statement completed by 31 July.
+- Part 2: The building industry professional statement completed by 31 July 2019.